 Do I like my tag team partner Jacob Creed?
 No. Well, maybe.
 He literally refers to our team as Jacob and the Jackass.
 But let’s look back at the whole story before our tag title match on Friday, September 6 against Joey Vendetta and Moses Luke.
+This is the tale of Jacob and the Jackass.

 Back in December 2018 at Ringside Wrestling’s annual Rumble match, I was eliminated by Creed.
 I returned the favor by coming back out at the end of the match.
 I slapped Creed and cost him the win in the Rumble.